Will Printed Newspapers Survive With Easy Online Access to News?

-In January 2012 Google added “Search Plus Your World” so when one uses Google to get answers to questions, the search results will be specific to his or her own likes and interests.
+In January 2012, Google added “Search Plus Your World,” so when one uses Google to get answers to questions, the search results will be specific to his or her likes and interests.

-Back to my discussion of newspapers.
-The point I was making is that print newspapers, especially local versions, will have to fight for their life.
+The point I was making is that print newspapers, especially local versions, will have to struggle to survive.
 They will have to redefine their business strategy to compete with the latest technology of Internet Search.

 Difference Between Online News and Printed Newspaper

 The concept of online news sites that many old-time newspapers are experimenting with, is in vain.
 They let visitors read a few articles before blocking them and requiring a paid online subscription.

 What they don’t understand is that people can simply go back to their favorite search engine and find links to other websites with the news they want to read.

 That brings up another point.
 Newspapers are full of unwanted extra sections that are of no interest to the subscriber.
 They only add to the garbage dumps or have to be stored in piles waiting for the next recycling day.

 People don't want to deal with that anymore, and with the technology we have today, they don't have to.

 Printed newspapers started containing more unwanted content than what people wanted.
 They have become too big and bulky.
 I read in the December 16, 2010 issue of the London Review of Books that the Sunday New York Times is so big that there were stories of paperboys throwing it and accidentally killing the family dog.

 It’s easier to carry a tablet or a smartphone and get the news you want, rather than an entire newspaper that has articles you’re not at all interested in reading—not to mention those inky hands from the newspaper print.